 My point in this article is that the NRA holds the same principles as the anti-gun crowd.
+The NRA and Dianne Feinstein Agree On Gun Control In Principle.
 They only differ in preference and degree.
 I happen to be on the side of the second groups in both of the above examples.
 You may of course choose which side you agree with, but to be intellectually honest and consistent, one must accept the good and the bad of following their principles.

 If you believe that a savage repeat-offender black atheist felon that is released from prison should not have the right to keep and bear certain arms, you might be wise and your preference might save someone’s life, however, you must admit that you do NOT believe in the principle that the right of people to keep and bear arms should not be infringed upon.

 The NRA and Mrs. Feinstein have strong preferences, many that they disagree with each other about, and some that they agree.
 In principle however, they agree that the right of people to keep and bear arms should be infringed upon by the government.
 Neither speak out about a danger of a government being better armed than the subjects it controls.
 What about the GOA and the JPFO, what is their principle?

 So, speaking of intellectual honesty, should I, and people that share my belief in the principle that people’s right to keep and bear arms should not be infringed upon hate the NRA and Mrs. Feinstein?
 Both the NRA and Dianne, as well as those that fund and otherwise control them are “just people.”
 Like me, they are wrong about some stuff and right about some stuff.
 They are “just people” like me, and I will happily be friends with them.